Taludas/Anno2205-NewFrontiers/README.md

       - Ornaments from Frontiers DLC and FCP02 are unlocked with 1 Worker.
      </details>

-   - changed first steps of the Questline in Tundra Region to reflect changes in population needs and Technology Nexus.
+   - Changed first steps of the Questline in Tundra Region to reflect changes in population needs and Technology Nexus.
 Added 10 Petrochemicals as a reward for settling the first Ecologists in Tundra to make upgrading the spaceport there possible without extra work.

    - Construction costs and time have been changed for all Tundra Pumps.
 They now require Aluminium, Superalloys, Titanium or Titanium Plating in addition to Construct-o-Bots.
 Times have been shortened to 3 Minutes each, but input requirements increased.
 Finalization costs have been altered to include Graphene, Petrochemicals or Magnetite for the first step.
 Maintenance costs for the second stage have been increased and include workforce now.
 Time has been shortened to 6 minutes.
 Finalization costs for the second stage have been changed to include credits and reduce demand on Petrochemicals.